top of page

 The Real Work Isn't About Removing Variables

-But the stability you're looking for doesn't come from removing variables one by one.
+But the stability you're looking for doesn't come from removing variables.

 It comes from understanding how your system responds under pressure, and building something that can hold that response when it shows up.